-Air travel can cause or worsen certain medical problems; some are considered a contraindication to flight (see see Contraindications to Flying), and others may cause discomfort.
+Air travel can cause or worsen certain medical problems; some are considered a contraindication to flight (see Table 1: Contraindications to Flying), and others may cause discomfort.
 Serious complications are rare.

 During a flight, any health care practitioner among the passengers may be asked to help fellow passengers who become ill.
 Additionally, most commercial aircraft carry first-aid equipment, including an automatic external cardioverter defibrillator and limited medical supplies.
 Airline personnel are receiving more first-aid training now than in the past.
 Although physicians aiding ill or injured passengers are usually protected from litigation by the Good Samaritan concept, they should avoid practicing beyond their training or expertise.